pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/1. Introduction/Customization and Integration in Business Central.md

 >[!attention] Integrating with Microsoft 365

-Seamlessly integrate with Microsoft 365 to enhance productivity and streamline operations, using tools like Outlook for direct business interactions.
+Seamlessly [[Microsoft 365 Integration in Business Central|integrate with Microsoft 365]] to enhance productivity and streamline operations, using tools like Outlook for direct business interactions.

 >[!example] Setting Up Integrations